 Science

-If you have a good aptitude for science, then taking the ACT would be more beneficial for you as it includes a Science Reasoning section which makes up 25% of your final score, ideal for those candidates who have an aptitude for science.
+If you have a good aptitude for science, then taking the ACT would be more beneficial for you as it includes a Science Reasoning section which makes up 25% of your final score.

 Language used

-Both assessments have English and language skills making up 50% of the final grade, but some speakers of English as a second language have commented that ACTs use of colloquialisms and lesser known phrases has made this assessment more difficult for them.
+Both assessments have English and language skills making up 50% of the final grade.
+However, some speakers of English as a second language have reported finding the ACT more challenging in this area, citing the use of colloquial language and idiomatic phrases.

 If English is your second language

-You will be required to show you are capable of studying in English by submitting your results for either the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Pearson Test of English (PTE).
-Some institutions may accept other tests, some of which combine a traditional language test with a video interview to show your competence at English.
+Most institutions will require you to show you are capable of studying in English by submitting your results for either the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Pearson Test of English (PTE).
+Some institutions may accept other tests, including newer assessments such as the Duolingo English Test, which combines a traditional language test with a video interview to evidence your competency in English.

 Finding a test centre